lpereira/blotest/blog/html/_sources/2018/02/01/more_on_string_switch_in_c.rst.txt

-The good thing about the switch statement in C is that it is maybe the highest level statement in the language: the compiler can get really creative in how its code is generate.
+The good thing about the switch statement in C is that it is maybe the highest level statement in the language: the compiler can get really creative in how its code is generated.
 It's not uncommon for it to generate jump tables or even binary searches.
 So this implementation would actually be faster than the various calls to ``strncmp()`` because: